agavrel/42_CheatSheet/README.md

 Now some guidelines that should hopefully help your coding style

+> “Don’t comment bad code, rewrite it.”
+Brian W. Kernighan, The Elements of Programming Style

 #### Using structure for basic items

 If you are using coordinates it might be interesting to create a structure 'point' or 'coord'